Four Keys to Planning Your Retirement Income Distributions

 Converting portions of your traditional IRA to a Roth IRA over a series of years well before retirement makes sense for three primary reasons:

-- Any income you take from the account will be tax free and penalty free, assuming you are 59½ or older and can wait at least five years after the conversion.
+- Any income you take from the account will be tax-free and penalty-free, assuming you are 59½ or older and the Roth IRA has been in existence and funded for at least five years

-Creating a sound distribution strategy can help you plan better for volatility scenarios.
-Knowing how your account balances might be affected in years where your investments lose money, you can go more conservative or set aside a few years of cash distributions.
-One way to stress-test your portfolio, and ideally well before retirement, is to conduct a Monte Carlo Simulation, which helps people see how a portfolio might perform in a wide range of possible circumstances.
+Creating a sound distribution strategy can help you plan better for more volatile scenarios.
+By knowing how your account balances might be affected in years where your investments lose money, you’re able to appropriately reduce market risk in your portfolio or set aside a few years of cash holdings to cover longer periods of portfolio distributions.
+One way to stress-test your portfolio, and ideally well before retirement, is to conduct a Monte Carlo Simulation, which helps investors see how a portfolio might perform in a wide range of possible stock market scenarios.

-One of your biggest fears about retirement may be running out of money.
+For many Americans, one of the biggest fears about retirement is running out of money in their portfolio.
 Saving more is an obvious way to try to prevent that, but it may not be enough of a strategy for you to avoid this stressful outcome.
-Having a plan that includes knowing how you will spend your money is essential if you want your nest egg to last throughout your entire retirement.
+Working with a financial planner to develop a distribution plan for spending your money in retirement is essential if you want your nest egg to last the rest of your golden years.

 Dan Dunkin contributed to this article.